Third Battle of Fallujah: ISIL Forces

+Impact on Civilians

+The battle resulted in significant civilian displacement, with tens of thousands forced to flee Fallujah.
+Civilians trapped in the city faced starvation and a lack of access to medical care due to ISIL-imposed blockades and the ongoing conflict.
+Reports highlighted instances where fleeing civilians were caught in crossfire or targeted by both sides during the fighting.

 Aftermath

 The Federal Police Command announced dismantling a large laboratory for booby-trapped vehicles and manufacturing of explosives in central Fallujah.
 The laboratory contained tons of explosives, it added.

 The Federal Police Chief Lieutenant General Raed Shaker Jawdat said, "Today the security forces discovered a large laboratory for booby-trapped vehicles and explosives' manufacturing at Nezal in central Fallujah during the search operations carried out in the liberated areas.
 The booby-trapping laboratory that was found in Nezal was completely dismantled, while tons of explosives and detonators were found inside it."

 Anbar Provincial Council informed that the security forces secured the old road that links Ramadi with Fallujah and this will be used for the movement of military convoys only.
 Member of the security committee in Anbar Provincial Council Rajee Barakat al-Eissawi, in said, "The security forces secured the old road linking Ramadi and Fallujah.
 The road was secured after liberating some areas in Khalidiya from ISIS control."

 Eissawi added, "The security forces managed to liberate the international highway three days ago and managed to open the old road that extends to 44 km towards the new bridge of Fallujah."